DBIA offers two types of Certification. Which is right for you?

 Step 2: Demonstrate the required educational background in your application.

-Step 3: Complete the required Core Courses (see three ways to do this below).
+Step 3: Complete the required Core Courses (see two ways to do this below).

 Step 4: Successfully pass the Comprehensive Exam.

 * DBIATM certification also requires 18 hours of elective credit and three professional references.

 **For a detailed review of the certification process and FAQs, click here.

 A three-day intensive program including three of DBIA's four core courses required for certification and access to the online Fundamentals of Project Delivery course (remaining core course) and the exam prep course.